SammuelChang/bus-live-map/README.md

 Usually, we observer a route at one time for immediate needs to get on bus.
 This website give a funny feature for entertainment.

-City Dynamics show all operating bus on the map, marked as different color based on speed and status.
+City Dynamics show <strong>all operating bus on the map, marked as different color based on speed and status</strong>.
 User could check each bus' position and its route number.
 ![](src/readme/city.gif)

 <div id="nearby-bus-path"></div>